giorgiop94/digital-garden/_notes/Talk - The Boundless Heart - Rob Burbea.md

 - **When labeling emotions sometimes we fabricate them**
     - We label a feeling in the chest as fear and it becomes fear
     - Other times labeling can be useful
-    - Not good not bad, it's a tool
+    - Not good, not bad, it's a tool

 ### Mind